 In our Mourvèdre-based Esprit de Beaucstel, Syrah provides a deep blackish-purple color, minerality, spice, longevity and back-palate tannins.
 In our Grenache-based Côtes de Tablas, Syrah cuts the apparent sweetness of Grenache and produces wines that are more balanced between sweet and savory notes, with more mineral and spice.

 Beginning in 2002, we have bottled Syrah as a single varietal in limited quantities.
-In many vintages this is blended with a small quantity of Grenache, whose higher acidity opens up Syrah and focuses its fruit.
+In some vintages this is blended with a small quantity of Grenache, whose higher acidity opens up Syrah and focuses its fruit.

 Pneumonia's Last Syrah